About the Program

 - What type of internships are available?

-Each year we send a request to community partners to submit possible projects for interns to consider.
-Past projects include: Social Media & Marketing, Peer Counseling, Special Event Coordinator, Peer Advocates, Accounting, Recreation Coordinator, Tutoring, Non-profit fundraising, Camp Counselor, Aging Adult Activities Coordinator, and so many more.
+Each year we send a request to community organizations to submit possible projects for interns to consider.
+Past projects include: social media and marketing, special event planning, peer advocates, research, community development, recreation coordinator, fundraising, camp counselor, environmental stewardship and so many more.

 - What are students learning outcomes for the internship program?

-- Participation in the program will increase student’s awareness and understanding of the challenges and rewards of making positive change in urban communities.
+- Participation in the program will increase student’s awareness and understanding of the challenges and rewards of making positive change in community.

 - Through interaction with community partners, faculty members and members of the Greater Springfield community, students will have the opportunity to exercise and further develop their leadership, communication and problem-solving skills.